 Watching your diet is one of the most important things do to do if you have a gluten intolerance.
 Foods to avoid typically include wheat and similar grains.
-However, if you have wheat intolerance alone, you do not necessarily need to avoid gluten.
+However, if you have wheat intolerance alone, you do not necessarily need to avoid gluten in general.

 To start getting to the bottom of your dietary issues, we recommend starting a gluten intolerance elimination diet.
-First things first, you’ll need to cut gluten out of your diet and this may mean that some popular dishes and drinks may no longer be available to you – pasta and processed foods such as bread are usually the big offenders but also beer and ales will also have to take a backseat.
+First things first, you’ll need to cut gluten out of your diet entirely.
+Of course, this may unfortunately mean that some popular dishes and drinks may no longer be available to you – pasta and processed foods such as bread are usually the big offenders, but also beer and ales will also have to take a backseat.

 Surprisingly, not all food grains contain gluten.
-Some gluten-free foods include wild rice, corn, buckwheat, millet, amaranth, quinoa, soybeans and sunflower seeds do not and there is a huge selection of “gluten free-from” foods in most supermarkets, with the selection growing every year.
+Some gluten-free foods include wild rice, corn, buckwheat, millet, amaranth, quinoa, soybeans and sunflower seeds.
+Additionally, there is a huge selection of “gluten free-from” foods in most supermarkets, with the selection growing every year.

-Being thought a fussy eater in social situations can be another concern for gluten intolerance sufferers.
-Whilst there will definitely be an adjustment period you’ll be amazed at how quickly you’ll adapt to reaching for gluten-free rather than wheat based products.
-In addition, given the awareness of the increasing prevalence of gluten intolerance, many restaurants now offer gluten-free products e.g. Carluccios offers gluten-free pasta to their customers so having a gluten intolerance doesn’t mean you have to say goodbye to all treats when eating out.
+In addition, given the ever-increasing awareness of gluten intolerance, many restaurants now offer gluten-free products.
+For example, Carluccio’s restaurants offer gluten-free pasta on their menus, =so having a gluten intolerance doesn’t mean you have to say goodbye to all treats when eating out.

-If you often feel bloated or get constipation or stomach pain after eating, you should first be examined by your doctor before cutting things out of your diet or deciding to go gluten-free.
+If you often feel bloated or get constipation and stomach pain after eating, you should first be examined by your doctor before cutting things out of your diet or deciding to go gluten-free.

-If you get the all-clear and think certain foods could be contributing to your symptoms, it is worth considering a food intolerance test.
-Food intolerance is characterised as a delayed onset food reaction and is estimated to affect 45 per cent of the UK*.
+If you get the medical all-clear and think certain foods could be contributing to your symptoms, it is worth considering a food intolerance test.
+Food intolerance is characterised as a delayed onset food reaction and is estimated to affect 45% of the UK population.

-Understanding your personal food and drink intolerances or ‘food fingerprint’ can help you identify what your body is reacting to in an adverse manner.
-A yorktest Food&DrinkScan programme can pinpoint precisely which foods are causing elevated levels of IgG antibodies in your blood, as it tests reactions to foods and shows the degree of reaction through a ‘traffic light’ system: red for high, amber for borderline and green for no reaction at all.
+Understanding your personal food and drink intolerances, or ‘food fingerprint’, can help you identify what your body is reacting to.
+A YorkTest Premium Food Intolerance Test can pinpoint precisely which foods are causing elevated levels of IgG antibodies in your blood, as it tests reactions to more than 200 ingredients and shows your degree of reaction through a ‘traffic light’ system.

 It is also important to get expert nutritional advice, so you can replace your trigger foods with balanced alternatives and maintain a healthy diet.

 “We encourage anyone who experiences negative symptoms after eating and drinking that they think may be attributable to food or drink ingredients to find out what’s personally holding them back from being the healthiest they can be.
 We’ve learnt from our customers’ feedback that diet personalisation not only holds the key to good health, but to losing weight, too.”